DOI-ONRR/doi-extractives-data/_states/KY.md

 title: Kentucky
 FIPS: '21'

+description: Much of the data on this site is limited to natural resource extraction on federal land, which represents 4.3% of all land in Kentucky.
+tag:
+- coal
+- state
+- Kentucky

 # is_cropped forces the default county map view to use
 # a custom set of viewbox coordinates
 is_cropped: true